 University of Leeds Teaching Awards 2022 Winners

 Browse the following profiles of the University of Leeds Teaching Awards 2022 winners.
 There were six winners in total, three winners of the early career award, and three winners of the sustained excellence award.
-To find out more about the awards you can visit our main teaching awards page or read the announcement of the 2022 winners.
+To find out more about the awards you can visit our main teaching awards page.

 Early Career Excellence Award Winners: